wmn-231314/diffusion-data-constraint/README.md

 **Expected Result:** Diffusion should achieve lower validation loss and better downstream performance compared to AR when training on limited data.

+**Pretrained Checkpoints:**
+We provided the pretrained checkpoints for the best configurations for AR and Diffusion models trained on 100M tokens in [Hugging Face](https://huggingface.co/ZahlenReal/diffusion_data_constraint_models/tree/main/100m_new).

 ## Full README

 For comprehensive instructions on training models with different configurations, data preprocessing, and advanced experimental setups, please refer to [FULL_README.md](FULL_README.md).